1994–95 Pittsburgh Penguins season: Regular season

+Final standings

 Playoffs

 Despite finding themselves in a three-games-to-one series deficit against the Washington Capitals in the first round of the playoffs, the Penguins won Game 5 at home in overtime, 6–5, via Luc Robitaille's goal at 4:30 of the first overtime period.
 Peter Bondra, Dale Hunter, Jaromir Jagr and Kevin Stevens each scored twice in the game.
 Pittsburgh went on to win Game 6 in Washington, 7–1, and then closed out the series at home with a 3–0 victory in Game 7.
 It was the second time in four years that the Penguins had come back to defeat the Capitals after being down three games to one.
 The Penguins faced the New Jersey Devils in the second round, and won the opening game, 3–2.
 With only 1:15 remaining in Game 2, Jaromir Jagr tied the game at 2–2.
 The game seemed certain to head to overtime until a breakaway-goal by Devils captain Scott Stevens with just 29 seconds remaining.
 Claude Lemieux added an empty-net goal and the Devils tied the series with a 4–2 win.
 In the final three games of the series, the Penguins managed to score only three goals and were ultimately eliminated at home in Game 5, 4–1.
+The Devils would go on to win their first Stanley Cup.